 The 9AU Suffolk Air substation is in overall good condition.
 The site was clean, and the equipment appears to be well maintained.
-Some equipment in this substation has been replaced in recent years as evidenced by the transformer shown in Figure 4-8.
+Some equipment foundations show signs of spalling and the main access driveway is in poor condition as evidenced by the pictures shown in Figure 4-7.

-Figure 4-8: Transformer in Substation
+Figure 4-7: Transformer and Driveway in Suffolk Air Substation